jackhumbert/fardriver-controllers/MANUAL.md

 ### 5.2.4 Brakes

-Brake function: you can travel when you don't squeeze the brake, and disconnect the throttle when you squeeze the brake.
+* Brake function: you can travel when you don't squeeze the brake, and disconnect the throttle when you squeeze the brake.
-FLOATING: Pinch brake with high brake wire connected to 12V or battery voltage.
+* FLOATING: Pinch brake with high brake wire connected to 12V or battery voltage.
 Or the low brake leg is connected to battery ground.
 Note that the brake line signals are not isolated.
 When the brakes are not pinched, both wires should be floating.
-Floatation disconnection: When the brake is pinched, both high brake and low brake wires are floating.
+* Floatation disconnection: When the brake is pinched, both high brake and low brake wires are floating.
 When the brake is not pinched, the high brake wire is connected to 12V or battery voltage, or the low brake foot is connected to battery ground, note that the brake wire signal is not isolated.
-P+Floating: In addition to the function of floating, release the P- gear state at the same time when squeezing the brake.
+* P+Floating: In addition to the function of floating, release the P-gear state at the same time when squeezing the brake.
 P+Float
-Power-off: In addition to the float power-off function, squeeze the brake to release the P gear at the same time.
-Invalid:
-Default float traveler.
+* Power-off: In addition to the float power-off function, squeeze the brake to release the P gear at the same time.
+Invalid: Default float traveler.

 ### 5.2.5 PC13

 Parameters of the old controller: float travel, float disconnect, float cruise, ground cruise, invalid.

-**H series controller parameters: Normal response and track response.
+H series controller parameters: Normal response and track response.

 ### 5.2.6 Morse Code

 1. The Morse code can be changed through the host computer to set 6 digits to release the speed, no restriction when 000000, restriction when any other code: it is necessary to operate the Morse code every time the power is turned on in order to release the speed limit.

 2. Setting the 7-digit Morse code is the speed limit switch, which also operates the last 6 digits, and the speed limit will be changed once: if it was a speed limit state, it will be changed to a non-speed limit state, and vice versa.
 This switch is saved inside the controller, and it will be switched to this state when the controller is turned on in the future.

-### 5.2.7 Resident Slope
+### 5.2.7 Incline braking

-Gear shift in hill: When in forward or reverse, letting go of the gas pedal will stop the hill, neutral will not stop the hill, and the function of steep hill descent is invalid.
-P gear hill stopping: hill stopping in P gear, in other states, according to the steep hill descent parameter setting whether to enable the steep hill descent function or not.
+Shift into gear and hold on an incline: When moving forward or backward, releasing the accelerator will cause the car to hold on a slope.
+In neutral, the car will not hold, and the steep slope descent function is invalid.
+Hold the hill in P gear: Hold the hill in P gear.
+In other states, the steep slope descent function is enabled according to the steep slope descent parameter setting.

-Invalid: the hill-stay function and the steep hill descent function are invalid.
+Invalid: The hold hill function and steep slope descent function are invalid.

 ### 5.2.8 Follow

-1. Follow: motor enabled for certain idle speed
+* Follow: The motor starts at a certain idle speed
-2. Invalid: shielded follow and e-brake
+* Invalid: Block follow and electronic brake
-3. E-brake: activates the e-brake when you squeeze the brake.
+* Electronic brake: Start the electronic brake when you squeeze the brake.
-4. Return Throttle Brake: activates the electronic brake when returning to the throttle
+* Throttle brake: Start the electronic brake when you release the throttle

-### 5.2.9 Steep slopes slow down
+### 5.2.9 Hill Descent Control

-* None: Steep hill descents are not enabled.
+* None: Hill Descent Control is not enabled.
-* 1-7: The smaller the number the slower the steeper the descent response, the larger the number the faster the descent response.
+* 1~7: The smaller the number, the slower the hill descent control response, and the larger the number, the faster the hill descent control response.

-Parking effect: Steep hill descent will be more backward but smooth with small numbers, less backward but too big forward with big numbers.
+Parking effect: A small hill descent control number will cause more back movement but be stable, while a large number will cause less back movement but too much forward movement.

 ## 5.3 BOOST